 BBQ: After Retreat and picture taking, dinner will be served at the Alumni Center at approximately 6:00pm and will continue until all are served, sometime around 7:30pm.
 People will hang around for a while afterwards talking and meeting with others before heading off to their lodging or time partying.
 This is very informal with both pork and beef BBQ, salads, baked beans, bun and slaw (for those who prefer a sandwich) will be available to make it a great dinner.
 Coffee, tea, water, beer and wine will be available as part of the dinner.
 A cash bar is available for those who want a cocktail or other beverage.
 Special dietary consideration is available, but please let the Association know in advance.

-LIFE MEMBERSBREAKFAST: At the General Lewis Inn, all life members are to be the guest of Bink Wilson '61.
-Starting at 7:00am, an early start is suggested to insure that all are served prior to attending the Associations General business meeting.
+LIFE MEMBERS BREAKFAST: See Schedule for this year's location. .
+Starting at 7:00am, an early start is suggested to ensure that all are served prior to attending the Association's General Business Meeting.

 LADIES BREAKFAST: For our ladies, the place to be on Saturday morning at 9 AM is the ladies breakfast, served by Blackwell's.
-Location is the Elks Country Club, located1/4mile north of the I-64, turning right as you pass the golf course.
-Our guest speaker is Elizabeth Rupich, from Wheeling, WV, a teacher of 35 years.
-Not only is Elizabeth the sister of Dick Mentzer '54, she has been recognized as "Teacher of the Year" in Ohio County and has lectured at colleges and universities, enhancing education with neurological research.
-Also a painter, gardener and accomplished in embroidery, Elizabeth will entertain us as she reviews a newly released book and painting.
-Both the ladies breakfast and the Association's General Meeting will end around 11:00am.
+Location is most often the Elks Country Club, located 1/4 mile north of I-64, turning right as you pass the golf course, but be sure to double check the Schedule.
+The ladies breakfast and the Association's General Meeting will end around 11:00am.

-GENERAL MEETING: The Association's general business meeting; all members are asked to attend.
+GENERAL MEETING: All members are asked to attend the Association's General Business Meeting.
 Generally, all activities of the Association are covered and individuals are recognized for whatever achieved some distinction.
 Board actions are announced and members are invited to voice their concerns.
-It's an opportunity to participate in the Association activities.
+This is an opportunity to participate in the Association's activities.

 FREE TIME/SATURDAY: From around noon Saturday till 6:30pm, (time for the dinner/dance) you have time to relax, meet with friends, watch football, tour the Greenbrier Bunker, shop in Lewisburg or The Greenbrier, etc.

-Church (Old Stone Presbyterian Church): For most who attended GMS, Sunday night church was mandatory and we marched our way across town to squeeze into this historic church.
+CHURCH (Old Stone Presbyterian Church): For most who attended GMS, Sunday night church was mandatory and we marched our way across town to squeeze into this historic church.
 If we weren't singing our proverbial lungs out trying to crack the ceiling, we were gazing at the girls from GCW, many who came to be seen by those guys.
-Now we will return to the church from which we came, sing some of the hymns we sang in chapel and listen to the words of the Reverend Vernon Thompson '46.
+Now we will return to the church from which we came, sing some of the hymns we sang in chapel and listen to the words of a Renown Guest Speaker.
 It is true, this service brings the reunion weekend to a fitting close, it gives additional meaning and relevance, and of what we do, we do church best!
 Don't miss it; this service will warm you all the way home.